So you want to ride to work

 What will you do when you get a flat tyre?

 You’ll have to decide on what to do when you get a flat tyre or a mechanical fault.
 Sooner or later you'll be in this situation, so think about it now.
 Will you attempt to fix it on the spot?
 Walk it to the closest bike shop?
 Chain it to a post and come back for it with your car?
-If you plan to fix flats by the roadside you’ll need to carry tools and a spare tube, and if you want to leave the bike there you'll need a decent chain lock ('though you should have one anyway so you can stop at the shops on the way home), If you're smart you'll do all you can to minimise your chances of getting a flat.
-You might not be able to avoid them altogether, but there is a lot you can do.
+If you plan to fix flats by the roadside you’ll need to carry tools and a spare tube, and if you want to leave the bike there you'll need a decent chain or cable lock ('though you should have one anyway so you can stop at the shops on the way home).
+If you're smart you'll do all you can to minimise your chances of getting a flat.
+Or you could get solid tyres, and never have to worry about getting a flat again…

 Where will you wash, and where will you store your gear?